SyntaxError-JARS/cmChicken_API_RPSL/README.md

 ## Presentation

--   Finalized version of the web application must be pushed to personal repository within this organization by the presentation date (June 3rd, 2022)
 -   10 minute live demonstration of the web application; demonstration will be performed using your ReactJS FrontEnd to query your API's endpoints